wfjvdham/Rcourse/Big Data/01_introduction/introduction.md

 Subset
 ========================================================

-Take only a part of your data to annelyze
+Take only a part of your data to analyze

 * Limit the number of variables
 * Limit the time period